handrews/OpenAPI-Specification/src/oas.md

 Note that no aspect of implicit connection resolution changes how [URIs are resolved](#relative-references-in-api-description-uris), or restricts their possible targets.

-See [Appendix H: Parsing and Resolution Guidance](#appendix-h-parsing-and-resolution-guidance) for more details, including a list of Objects and fields using implicit connections.
+See [Appendix G: Parsing and Resolution Guidance](#appendix-g-parsing-and-resolution-guidance) for more details, including a list of Objects and fields using implicit connections.

 ### Info Object